© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 - cord grips on appliances must be effective

 - all guards should be in place and effective

 The wires of a three-core mains lead are coloured as follows:

 If you need to change a plug, lead or other connection, have it checked by an electrician.
 Incorrect wiring may cause electrocution or fire.

 Plugs and sockets

-The Plugs and Sockets etc (Safety) Regulations 1994 require all electrical appliances to be correctly fitted with an approved plug with sleeved pins.
+The Plugs and Sockets etc (Safety) Regulations 1994 require all electrical appliances to be correctly fitted with an approved plug - one complying with BS 1363 - with sleeved pins.
 All plugs should carry the name and reference number of the approved body, normally BSI (British Standards Institution) or ASTA (ASTA Diamond Mark, run by Intertek).
 The plug does not have to be moulded on, but it must have the correct fuse for the appliance.

 All sockets (for example, on mains extension leads) adaptors and similar devices must meet British or European Standards.